danielsaidi/website_danielsaidi/_posts/2020/2020-06-07-swiftui-alerts.md

 ## ObservedObject vs State

-`@ObservedObject` mostly works great, but I have had problems in apps that target iOS 14, where alerts don't appear or immediately closes.
-Replacing `@ObservedObject` with `@State` has solved the problem, but it is not consistent.
+`@ObservedObject` mostly works great, but I have had problems in multiplatform apps that target iOS 14, where alerts don't appear or immediately close.
+Replacing `@ObservedObject` with `@State` has solved the problem for me, but it is not consistent.
+For instance, it does not work in the demo app this post links to.
 My advice is to try `@ObservedObject` first and replace it with `@State` if it doesn't work.

 ## Conclusion

 As you can see, `AlertContext` can be used to manage all different kind of alerts.
-It manages all state for you and lets you use a more convenient alert modifier.
+It manages all state for you and lets you use a more convenient modifier.
 All you have to do is provide it with the alerts you want to present.

 ## Source code